-Learn How to Make Greek Yogurt Using Raw Milk.
-Follow along with this picture tutorial.
+Sneak Preview: Learn about making yogurt from raw milk with this picture tutorial.
 The instructions are for making regular yogurt and Greek yogurt.

 I may be entering treacherous territory.
-Recently I’ve had several inquiries about making Greek yogurt with raw milk (unpasteurized milk) on my Homemade Greek Yogurt post, so I decided to try it just so I can say I did.
+Recently I’ve had several inquiries about making Greek yogurt with raw milk (unpasteurized milk) on my Homemade Greek Yogurt post, so I decided to try it to say I did.

 Please note: As a home economist, I’m not advocating adding raw milk to your diet.
 It’s a controversial practice not advised by the USDA.
-I encourage you to do your own research.
+I encourage you to do the research.

-I have read that some people don’t heat their raw milk to 175 degrees in the beginning either because they want to save time or because they don’t want to kill certain bacteria.
-After doing side by side experiments, I have concluded that whether raw or pasteurized, milk which has not been heated to 175 degrees results in a rather thin yogurt.
-(Please see this recent interview with my daughter-in-law for her experience making yogurt without first heating the milk.)
+I have read that some people don’t heat their raw milk to 175˚F initially, either because they want to save time or because they don’t want to kill certain bacteria.
+However, after doing side-by-side experiments, I observed that milk heated to 175˚F produces a thicker yogurt, whether raw or pasteurized, at the outset.

-High heat helps to unravel the proteins which aid the yogurt-making bacteria.
-I don’t like to drink my yogurt, and I’m not comfortable letting unheated raw milk sit at 100 degrees for 12 hours.
-So, I stick with the method that calls for high heat, then a cool-down, before adding yogurt starter.
+High heat helps to unravel the proteins that aid the yogurt-making bacteria.
+However, I wouldn’t say I like to drink my yogurt, and I’m not comfortable letting unheated raw milk sit at 100˚F for 12 hours.
+So, I stick with the method for high heat, then a cool-down, before adding a yogurt starter.

-Once you prepare your yogurt by heating it, cooling it and adding a starter, find a place in your house to incubate your yogurt.
-See this post for more ideas about how to accomplish incubation.
+Once you prepare your yogurt by heating it, cooling it, and adding a starter, find a place in your house to incubate your yogurt.
+See this post for more ideas about how to incubate.

-If you peek, you will let some of the heat escape.
-If you move or stir, you will most likely end the incubation process and no more thickening will occur.
+If you peek too often, too much heat may escape.
+Also, if you move or stir the milk mixture, the incubation process will stop, and no more thickening will occur.

 After 10-12 hours, go to the next step.
-If you are not available at that time, it is OK to let it incubate up to 24 hours based on my own experience.
-In general, the longer you incubate, the tangier the yogurt.
+If you are not available, then it is OK to let it incubate for up to 24 hours, based on my experience.
+In general, the longer yogurt incubates, the tangier the yogurt.

-See the pictures below for an example of what your yogurt should look like when it has finished incubating.
+See the pictures below for an example of what your yogurt should look like after incubation.
 We made three batches using different milk in each.
-The pasteurized skim milk was the thickest followed by the raw skim milk.
-The thinnest yogurt was the raw whole milk.
+First, the pasteurized skim milk was the thickest, followed by the raw skim milk.
+Finally, whole raw milk made the thinnest yogurt.

-You could eat your yogurt at this point– once it has been chilled, but if you prefer Greek yogurt as I do, proceed.
+You could eat your yogurt at this point– once it chills, but if you prefer Greek yogurt as I do, proceed.

-If you chill the yogurt before straining, it’s possible you won’t need to use a cloth to line your strainer if your strainer is fine enough.
-After 1-3 hours (your choice, depending on the yogurt itself and how thick you like it), set the drained whey aside for other purposes and whip the remaining yogurt with a whisk.
-Use some muscle behind that whisk, and you will be rewarded with creamy yogurt.
+If you chill the yogurt before straining, you may not need to use a cloth to line your strainer if your strainer is fine enough.
+Then, after 1-3 hours (your choice, depending on the yogurt itself and how thick you like it), set the drained whey aside for other purposes and whip the remaining yogurt with a whisk.
+Use some muscle behind that whisk; your reward will be creamy yogurt.

 Add flavorings before or after chilling.
 Enjoy!